In This Article

 510-Thread Vape Cartridge

 The most common cartridge type available on the market features a pattern of 10 5mm threads.
-People typically mean the 510 thread system when referring to a “vape pen.”
+People typically mean the 510-thread system when referring to a "vape pen."
 Having a 510 battery on hand is always convenient.

 Pros

-• Discreet, small, and convenient
+- Discreet, small, and convenient

-• Simply screw your cartridge onto your vape battery
+- Simply screw your cartridge onto your vape battery

-• Massive level of variety due to how many cart brands use 510-thread for compatibility
+- Massive level of variety due to how many cart brands use 510-thread for compatibility

 Cons

-• Not every 510-thread cart is equal, so you may have varying experiences.
+- Not every 510-thread cart is equal, so you may have varying experiences.

-Disposable Vape Pen
+One-Time-Use Vape Pen

-Alternatively, disposable vape pens are an all-in-one construction.
-The battery, mouthpiece, and cartridge are all one disposable device.
+Alternatively, one-time-use vape pens are an all-in-one construction.
+The battery, mouthpiece, and cartridge are all one device.
 Some companies have opted for adding a charging port due to the battery capacity often being smaller than the average battery.
-They aren’t refilled, which means minimal upkeep and maintenance.
-That’s a big plus for consumers too busy to manage the hassle of maintaining a vape rig.
+They aren't refilled, which means minimal upkeep and maintenance.
+That's a big plus for consumers too busy to manage the hassle of maintaining a vape rig.

 Pros

-• The all-in-one construction means you can turn it on, use it until it runs out, then throw it away.
+- The all-in-one construction means you can turn it on, use it until it runs out, then throw it away.

-• Least amount of maintenance or upkeep.
+- Least amount of maintenance or upkeep.

 Cons